PaulineRoches/projet_REP/README.md

-# projet_REP
+# Reproduction and Replication of "COVID and Home Advantage in Football"

-Ce projet est basé sur le papier "COVID and Home Advantage in Football: An Analysis of Results and xG Data in European Leagues" de Mathieu Acher.
+This project is based on the paper [*"COVID and Home Advantage in Football: An Analysis of Results and xG Data in European Leagues"*](https://blog.mathieuacher.com/FootballAnalysis-xG-COVIDHome/) by Mathieu Acher.

 ## Introduction

 > *Briefly introduce the subject of the study, the problem it addresses, and the key results or insights obtained from the reproduction and replication effort.*

-L'étude de Mathieu Acher a pour but d'étudier l'impact de la présence des supporters de foot sur la performance d'une équipe.
-Ainsi la question est : y a-t-il un avantage à jouer à domicile ?
-Intuitivement, on peut se dire que oui, mais le but est de vérifier cela de façon objective.
-Les résultats de son étude sont que les saisons sans spectateurs ont impacté les performances des équipes, qui ont été moins "bons" à domicile sans leurs supporters, notamment pour la *Ligue 1* et *Premier League* lors de la saison 2020-2021.

-Nous avons reproduis puis répliqué cette étude afin de vérifier ses résultats.
+ChatGPT

+The study conducted by Mathieu Acher aims to examine the impact of football supporters' presence on a team's performance.
+The question posed is: is there an advantage to playing at home?
+Intuitively, one might think the answer is yes, but the goal is to objectively verify this.
+The results of his study show that seasons without spectators affected team performance, as teams performed worse at home without their supporters, particularly in *Ligue 1* and  *Premier League* during the 2020-2021 season.

+We replicated and reproduced this study to verify its findings.

 **/!\ CONCLUSIONS de notre  étude /!\\**